VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 The VOLTTRON team has come up with a number of methods to help users develop more robust agents.

 #.
 Use `gevent.sleep(<seconds>)` in callbacks which perform long running functions.
 Long running functions can cause
    other agent functions including those in the base agent to be delayed.
-Calling `gevent.sleep` frees up the thread temporarily for other agent code to be run.
+Calling `gevent.sleep` transfers control from the current executing greenlet to the next scheduled greenlet for the duration of the sleep, allowing other components of the agent code to run.
 #.
 Call `.get(<timeout>) on VIP subsystem calls (i.e. ``self.vip.rpc.call(...).get()``) to ensure that the call
    returns a value or throws an Exception in a timely manner.
 A number of seconds can be provided to specify a timeout duration.